-In addition, Northern Ireland has the lowest student cost of living in the UK (Which?
-University, 2018) being £5000 per year cheaper for students to live in Northern Ireland compared to London (Which?
-University 2018).
+In addition, Belfast is one of the lowest student cost of living in the UK (Which?
+University, 2018).

 - Students will have access to our facilities, resources and our dedicated staff.
 The School of Mathematics and Physics is one of the largest Schools in the University.
 Staff are involved in cutting-edge research that spans a multitude of fields.

 After an undergraduate degree in QUB, I started my PhD journey in pure mathematics research.
 In the four years of study, there are two invaluable features.
 Firstly I received ideal supervision which helped me to solve my research problems and to touch the contemporary research work.
 Secondly the system is very free whereby I can study, consider and discuss the relevant maths knowledge and problems which are not directly related to my research but very helpful for my future research work.